MachinesWhoLearn/workshops/2016-2017.Meetings/spring/07.tensorflow_intro/README.md

 # Introduction to Tensorflow

-This folder contains the materials for a tutorial on Keras / Keras for NLP, presented at the Machines Who Learn meeting on May 8, 2017 by [Nelson Liu](https://github.com/nelson-liu).
+This folder contains the materials for a tutorial on Tensorflow, presented at the Machines Who Learn meeting on May 8, 2017 by [Nelson Liu](https://github.com/nelson-liu).